 ‘One Saturday in Boston’ by Michael Feltz The Society April 24, 2013 Poetry One Saturday in Boston, The Beacon of the Bay State.
 Many people went a’walkin’ And came upon a mainstay: Disciples of a Zheng Fa, Falun Xiulian Da Fa.
 All gathered in a circle, Together for a Hong Fa.
 They moved in synch to music, And spoke a truthful lyric.
 The folks in passing transit, Turned their eyes and ears to hear it.
 One Saturday in Boston An old historic juncture.
 Many people went a’walkin’ And came upon some wonders: Dimensions do converge here, At this ancient time and space.
 A zealot with his bull-horn, Appears oddly out of place.
 Across the grassy null stood, Like solemn gentle mountains: A peaceful Falun Gong group, Nigh gods on Brewer Fountain.
 One Saturday in Boston, As the new Epoch was forged.
 Many people went a’walkin’ And abided by the Lord Tranquility, a Teacher, Offers to a busy world: A ladder to the Heavens, Profound Wisdom to unfurl Old days of revolution, Have fallen by the wayside.
 Some people have awakened, Like beacons on the bay side.
 Zheng Fa: Righteous Law Hong Fa: Spreading the Law Falun Xiulian Da Fa: The Great Cultivation Way of the Law Wheel Michael Feltz is a poet living in Boston.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.